TysonStanley/tysonstanley.github.io/_posts/2019-12-03-workflow_dtplyr_tidyfast.md

 `dt_unnest()` as it is designed to unnest columns with data tables.
 Notice that the other list-column (`data`) is dropped from this operation.
-This is partly a safety feature to avoid copying what could already be large data in the list-columns.*
+This is partly a safety feature to avoid copying what could already be large data in the list-columns. [^note]

 {% highlight r %}
 films_unnest <- dt_unnest(films_nest, prop_genders)